prodo-dev/plz/README.md

 in case you're running things interactively (so that you don't need to wait while the instance goes through the startup process again).

-Use `plz describe` to print metadata about executions.
+Use `plz describe` to print metadata about an execution in json format.
+It's useful to tell one execution from another if you have several running at the same time.

-You can use `plz run --parameters a_json_file.json` to pass parameters.
+You can use `plz run --parameters a_json_file.json` to pass parameters (such as learning rate, layer size, etc.) to your program.
 See `test/end-to-end/parameters/simple` as to see how to access those parameters from your program.
 Passing parameters this way has the advantage that the parameters are stored in the metadata and can be queried.